isomerpages/sndgo-corp/_combating-covid-19/tracetogether-token-checking-pods.md

 ## What Are Token Checking Pods?

-These Token checking pods are equipped with a SafeEntry Gateway device for you to check if your Token is working.
+These TraceTogether Token checking pods are equipped with a SafeEntry Gateway device for you to check if your Token is working.

 If your Token is working, there will be a green light and a beep sound when the Token is brought near the SafeEntry Gateway device.
 If your Token is faulty or is out of battery, there will be no light and no beep.